Jamai Palace: History

 In 1927 the palace was expanded by architect Edmond Gourdain (1885–1968), and in 1929 it was purchased by the Compagnie Générale Transatlantique who transformed it into a hotel for their North African tours.
 When the company ran into troubles, the hotel was purchased by the Compagnie des chemins de fer du Maroc (ONCF).
 In the early 1970s, a major new wing, five stories tall, was added.
-In 1998 the property was bought by the Accor group which renovated it and reopened it as part of the Sofitel chain.
-The hotel closed again in 2014 and is being renovated again.
+In 1998 the Accor group assumed management of the hotel, which was renovated and reopened it as part of the Sofitel chain.
+The hotel closed in 2014.

 Description

 The original palace was built in a Moorish-Moroccan style and was surrounded by gardens, on a hill overlooking much of the city near Bab Guissa, the northern gate of Fes el-Bali.
 Like other palaces and mansions in this style, it included carved stucco and zellij (mosaic tilework) decoration.
 Subsequent expansions of the hotel have modified the palace grounds and added a modern five-story wing, but have continued to pay tribute to the original Moorish style.
 In addition to the old pavilion from Jamai's time and the new wing of the hotel, the grounds also include extensive gardens in an Andalusian or Moroccan style (based on the riad model), which partly surround the palace.
 The gardens include traditional fountains decorated with zellij tilework, including a particularly ornate wall fountain.